gboulant/todogo/doc/talks/talk01.rst

 Index life cycle:

-* The absolute index is unique and invariant ever
+* The global index (GID) is unique and invariant ever
-* The usage index of a task is unique and invariant as long as the task is in the journal
+* The usage index (UID) is unique and invariant as long as the task is in the journal
 * Once a task is move from the journal to the archive, its usage index is released and can be reused for a new task.